JasonChiuCC/JCFirebase-PHP/README.md

 JCFirebase-PHP is a library written by PHP ,it wrapper Firebase Realtime Database REST API

-You can easily use this library to control Firebase Realtime Database, for example save data、update data、delete data or get data.
+You can easily use this library to control Firebase Realtime Database

+For example save data、update data、delete data or get data.

 If you have any problem when using this library,please free feel to ask me.